-Suffering a back injury can be life-changing and deeply challenging.
+Suffering a back strain can be life-changing and deeply challenging.
 Beyond the mounting medical bills, lost wages, and ongoing pain, the consequences can disrupt every aspect of a victim’s life, often limiting their ability to engage in daily activities.

 You can seek compensation if another individual’s negligence was the reason for your injury.
 However, you should understand the factors that would help in calculating the value of your back injury claim to secure fair compensation.
 Read on to find out what they are.